 Staff Doctor; Head of Integrative & Rehabilitative Medicine

 Dr. Leilani Alvarez is the head of our Integrative and Rehabilitative Medicine Service and Director of the Tina Santi Flaherty Rehabilitation & Fitness Service.
-Dr. Alvarez practices Integrative Medicine, which combines Western Medicine with Complementary and Alternative Medicine.
-Integrative Medicine includes therapies such as acupuncture, herbal medicine, homeopathy and physical rehabilitation, which help to increase the overall health of a patient and can often increase the success of Western treatments.
-Dr. Alvarez was the founder of a successful Integrative Medicine service at Katonah Bedford Veterinary Specialty hospital prior to arriving at the Animal Medical Center.
+Dr. Alvarez is one of few specialists worldwide that is board certified in canine sports medicine and rehabilitation.
+She has been practicing rehabilitation medicine for over 10 years.
+Her advanced training specializes her skills in diagnosis and treatment of soft tissue injuries such as joint injuries, ligament and tendon tears, and spinal injuries.
+Dr. Alvarez utilizes Integrative Medicine, which combines modern conventional approaches with Complementary and Alternative Medicine.
+Integrative Medicine includes therapies such as regenerative medicine (stem cells and platelet rich plasma), physical rehabilitation, acupuncture, spinal manipulation and herbal medicine, which help to increase the overall health of a patient and can often increase the success of conventional treatments.
+Dr. Alvarez was the founder of a successful Integrative Medicine service at Katonah Bedford Veterinary Specialty Hospital prior to joining the staff of the Animal Medical Center.
 She is also fluent in Spanish.
-Dr. Alvarez offers acupuncture to dogs and cats (including dry needle, electroacupuncture, aquapuncture, and laser acu-stimulation), physical rehabilitation (including low-level therapeutic laser, therapeutic ultrasound, under water treadmill, pulsed electric magnetic field therapy, myofascial trigger point release, manual therapies and home exercise programs), food therapy, Chinese herbal medicine, homeopathy, and geriatric care.
+Dr. Alvarez is a renowned national and international lecturer, research scientist, and accomplished author of peer-reviewed articles.
+She leads one of only 5 accredited residencies nationwide for training residents in canine sports medicine and rehabilitation.
+Dr. Alvarez offers physical rehabilitation (including low-level therapeutic laser, extracorporeal shockwave therapy, stem cells, PRP, therapeutic ultrasound, underwater treadmill, pulsed electric magnetic field therapy, myofascial trigger point release, manual therapies and home exercise programs), acupuncture to dogs and cats (including dry needle, electroacupuncture, aquapuncture, and laser acu-stimulation), food therapy, Chinese herbal medicine, and geriatric care.

 - Diplomate, American College of Veterinary Sports Medicine and Rehabilitation